raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 Here, we will be creating a dancing unicorn animation, so each costume will represent a dance move of your unicorn.

+--- task ---
-+ Decide how many costumes you want your unicorn sprite to have for the dance, and edit your costumes accordingly.
+Decide how many costumes you want your unicorn sprite to have for the dance, and edit your costumes accordingly.
+--- /task ---

 Click for a reminder on how to add costumes in Scratch:
 [[[generic-scratch-add-costume]]]